 Safeguards agreement and its additional protocol

 Finland signed a safeguards agreement pursuant to the Treaty on the Non-Proliferation of Nuclear Weapons with the IAEA in 1971.
-The agreement between Finland and the IAEA was the first agreement that a state signed with the IAEA, and it has subsequently served as a template for agreement negotiations between states and the IAEA.
-When Finland joined the European Union in 1995, this agreement was replaced by a safeguards agreement between the European Union's non-nuclear weapon member states, the European Atomic Energy Community (EAEC), and the IAEA.
+The agreement between Finland and the IAEA was the first agreement that a state signed with the IAEA, and it has subsequently served as a template for agreements negotiated between states and the IAEA.
+When Finland joined the European Union in 1995, this agreement was replaced by a safeguards agreement between the European Union's non-nuclear weapon member states, the European Atomic Energy Community (EAEC, Euratom), and the IAEA.

 The basic idea of the safeguards agreement is that, when all peaceful material is under the IAEA's supervision, there will not be enough material outside the agreement in order to build a whole secret nuclear weapons programme.
-States have an obligation to report all monitored nuclear material, and the IAEA has the right to inspect the reported materials in locations reported by the state.
+States have an obligation to report all monitored nuclear material.
+The IAEA has the right to inspect the reported materials in locations reported by the state.

 Iraq’s secret nuclear programme, which was uncovered after the Gulf War in the 1990s, launched an international project to extend the monitoring rights of the IAEA in such a way that the IAEA control system is able to detect also secret nuclear programmes.
-In practice, the extension of the IAEA’s monitoring was implemented in an additional protocol to the safeguards agreement.
-Based on the additional protocol, the IAEA receives more extensive information from states regarding the state’s nuclear fuel cycle, including research and development projects.
+In practice, the extension of the IAEA’s monitoring was implemented in an Additional Protocol to the safeguards agreement.
+The Additional Protocol grants IAEA more extensive information from states regarding the state’s nuclear fuel cycle.
+The most significant extensions of the reporting obligation include nuclear facility site declarations instead of only reporting nuclear materials as well as reporting research and development activities, the manufacturing of equipment and exports related to the nuclear fuel cycle.
 In addition, the IAEA may collect data from open sources, use satellites and take environmental samples.
 In order to ensure the accuracy of the data reported by the states, the IAEA has more extensive access rights to inspect the reported functions.
 In addition, the IAEA may carry out visits at very short notice.
-The additional protocol to the safeguards agreement entered into force in Finland and other EU countries on 30 April 2004.
+The Additional Protocol to the safeguards agreement entered into force in Finland and other EU countries that do not have nuclear weapons on 30 April 2004.